Sim4n6/plasoWiki/Style-guide.md

 #### Naming

 * Use full English words everywhere.
-For example, use Event not Evt and Description not Des.
+For example, use Event not Evt and Description not Desc.
 * Acronyms and initialisms should be preserved, eg HTMLParser, and not HtmlParser.
 * Method and function names follow the following logic (overriding the Google Python Style Guide):